 With vitamin C, beta-carotene, and plenty of antioxidants, spinach is a perfect vegetable for your immune system.
 If you want to get the most out of it though, cook it as little as possible, or even keep it raw.
-But don’t stop at spinach; a study suggests that other leafy green vegetables are good choices as well.
+But don’t stop at spinach; other leafy green vegetables are good choices as well.

 Like spinach, broccoli is another great vegetable choice packed with antioxidants and vitamins.
 With vitamins A, C, and E, broccoli could easily be one of the healthiest vegetables you can put on your table.
 Just like with spinach, cook it as little as possible to retain its nutrients.

 If you like yogurt, make sure you’re getting the full health benefit by eating the kind with live cultures.
-Recent research suggests these cultures may strengthen your immune system.
+These cultures may strengthen your immune system.
 Yogurt can also be a great source of vitamin D, which can also help boost the immune system.

 When your immune system needs a boost, vitamin E sometimes loses the spotlight to vitamin C, but both are crucial for a healthy immune system.
 Vitamin E is fat-soluble, which means fat is needed in order for it to be absorbed properly.
 You can get almost all of your daily allowance of this vitamin by reaching for a half-cup of almonds.
 How easy is that?